-Kayak Rolling Courses Rolling your kayak upright is an essential skill all kayakers must learn through structured courses.
+Kayak Rolling Courses Rolling your kayak upright is an essential skill all kayakers must learn through structured kayak rolling courses.
 But if you’ve ever tried teaching yourself rolling or with friends, you’ll know it’s a dark art… one that we’ve expertly demystified.
-So, Kayak Rolling Courses entail calm waters alongside one of our qualified guides, learning how to eskimo roll your kayak…
+So, Kayak Rolling Courses entail calm waters alongside one of our qualified guides, learning how to eskimo roll…

 - Gear list